caglayantuna/Classification-of-SITS-with-Feature-Profiles/README.md

 Requirements: Siamxt

-filtering.py: Ihis file can be used to create filtered images with time series.
+filtering.py: Ihis file is used to create filtered images with time series.

+STH_FP.py: This file is used for classification for time series images.
+We are adding new features by using space-time tree and spatial attributes.

+TH_FP.py: This file is used for classification for time series images.
+We are building tree for each date and extract spatial features from them.

+SH_FP.py: This file is used for classification for time series images.We are building only one tree from time series images and extracting spatial feature from it.

+baseline.py: As a baseline, we are using original NDVI pixel values for classification.